Best places to see Christmas lights in Miami

 Vessels ranging from LED-adorned paddleboards to corporate megayachts and privately owned seacrafts are decked out with lights, music, live entertainment, decorations and revelers as they travel east through the Intracoastal Waterway and north to Lake Santa Barbara in Pompano Beach.
 They don’t call it the “greatest show on H2O” for nothing.
 Events get underway at 6:30pm, but eager attendees are encouraged to show up early for the best views.

 With more than 55,000 twinkling bulbs to adorn its 50-foot tree, Merrick Park’s annual lighting ceremony is one of the highlights of the season.
-This year’s spectacle includes a performance by the Miami Royal Ballet, a Santa Clause sighting and plenty of pop-up shopping opportunities and giveaways.
+This year’s spectacle includes a performance by the Miami Royal Ballet, a Santa Clause sighting (he'll appear dramatically on the Coral Gables Fire Department’s fire truck alongside Master of Ceremonies Belkys Nerey) and plenty of pop-up shopping opportunities and giveaways.
+The tree remains through January.

 CityPlace Doral isn’t holding back for its first major holiday event.
-Festivities begin just before sunset and include performances from Dance South Florida, Dream Dance Studio and Impetu Dance Center, among several local troupes, and live music by Flavio Amador and the Playtime Band.
-A musical holiday-themed fountain show debuts alongside the 30-foot Christmas tree.
+Festivities begin just before sunset and include performances from Dance South Florida, among several local troupes, and live music by Tairon Aguilera & The Latin Beat.
+A fountain show synchronized to holiday tunes leads up to the lighting of the 30-foot Christmas tree.

 Charles Deering’s waterfront home is even more beautiful during the holidays, when it transforms into an illuminated wonderland.
-Witness the first spark of the season during the annual lighting festival, featuring hot chocolate, holiday music and a letter drop-off for Santa.
+Witness the first spark of the season during the annual lighting festival on December 1, featuring hot chocolate, holiday music and a letter drop-off for Santa.
+The holiday decorations stick around through January and in between, visitors are invited to partake in Mistletoe & Martinis (Dec 8), storytime with Santa (Dec 9, 16) and more.

 Miami’s most recognizable Christmas tree comes to life at 7pm the day after Thanksgiving.
 The 50-foot stunner overlooking Biscayne Bay, which is an artificial tree designed to look like a Rocky Mountain pine, is decked in thousands of bulbs.